sodamouse/girlboss/README.md

 - Automatic help message generation
 - Fast and simple

-## Dependencies
-I use fmt for the printing functionality because C++'s `<iostream>` is slow and bloated.
-I might make this optional in the future though.

 ## Usage
 Enable it in your project like any other stb style, header-only library:
 - Create `girlboss.cpp` file